-- > Understand the meaning and definition of counseling - > Explain the use of counselling as helping profession. - ➤ Counselling and its relation with guidance psychotherapy, Clinical psychology and social work. - Legal.
-Professional and ethical considerations in counselling. - ➤ The communications skills involving verbal and non verbal methods and effectively managing transference and resistance in the process of counseling.
+- a.
+Understand the meaning and definition of counseling and counselling as helping profession. - b.
+Counselling and its relation with guidance psychotherapy, Clinical psychology and social work. - c.
+Legal.
+Professional and ethical considerations in counselling. - d.
+The communications skills involving verbal and nonverbal methods and effectively managing transference and resistance in the process of counseling.